Growth of structure in interacting vacuum cosmologies

 where subtracting the time-dependent contribution (\ref{sabe-partic}) from full second-order curvature (\ref{biss}) gives \cite{Bruni}

-We will introduce the primordial curvature perturbation on uniform-density hypersurfaces, $\zeta$.
+To set the initial conditions at second order, we will introduce the primordial curvature perturbation on uniform-density hypersurfaces, $\zeta$.
 This gauge-invariant quantity remains constant on super-horizon scales for adiabatic perturbations~\cite{Malik:2003mv} and hence can be predicted from standard inflation models in order to set the initial conditions for the subsequent radiation and matter eras.
 We expand $\zeta$ at second order as

 where we introduced the non-linearity parameter $f_{NL}$ to describe local-type primordial non-Gaussianity \cite{Wands:2010af}.

 For scales well outside de horizon $(k\ll\mathcal{H}_i)$ and, therefore, at early times $(a_i\ll 1)$ we have